Truncations in languages of generalized power series and the structure of $T$-$\lambda$-spherical completions of o-minimal fields: Truncations in languages of power series

-This section deals with the technical results about expansions of Hahn fields by generalized power series evaluated at positive infinitesimal elements.
-In particular Subsection~\ref{ssec:restricted} gives the proof of the Theorems~\ref{introthm:A} and \ref{introthm:B} of the introduction.
+This section deals with the technical results about languages of generalized power series and their truncations.
+In particular, Subsections~\ref{ssec:mainres_tc_statements} and \ref{ssec:weakly_restricted_power_series} give the statements and proof of the Theorems~\ref{introthm:A} and \ref{introthm:B} of the introduction.